-Conversely, health plans are also challenged by the effort and resources required to enroll providers and maintain changes in provider information over time.
-As a result, some plans may prioritize converting high volume claim submitters to ERA over converting lower volume submitters, even though the low volume submitters may account for most providers submitting claims.

-- Consistent and uniform operating rules enabling providers to enroll for ERA quickly and efficiently helps to mitigate: - Complex and varied enrollment processes - Variation in data elements requested for enrollment - Lack of electronic access to enrollments - Missing requests for critical elements that help address system-wide automation - 34 And provide for: - Less staff time spent on phone calls and websites - Increased ability to conduct targeted follow-up with health plans - Broader adoption of ERA by providers - An ability to ensure the enrollment process is coordinated with the next steps in payment process
+- Variation in data elements requested for enrollment - Variation in the enrollment processes and approvals to receive the ERA - Absence of critical elements addressing provider preferences on delivery options - Conversely, health plans were challenged by the effort and resources required to enroll providers and maintain changes in provider information over time.
+As a result, some plans prioritized converting high volume claim submitters to ERA over lower volume submitters, even though the low volume submitters may have accounted for the most providers submitting claims. - Consistent and uniform operating rules enabled providers to quickly, securely, and efficiently enroll for - 27 ERA and mitigate: - Complex and varied enrollment processes - Variation in data elements requested for enrollment - Lack of electronic access to enrollments - Missing requests for critical elements that help address provider preference and system-wide automation - Risks of fraudulent enrollments - 34 And supported: - Reduced staff time spent on phone calls and websites - Increased ability to conduct targeted follow-up with health plans - Broader adoption of ERA by providers